-If you have read a thought leadership piece over the past year that has not mentioned the impact of artificial intelligence, we would like to see it.
+If you have read a thought leadership piece over the past year that has not mentioned the impact of artificial intelligence (AI), we would like to see it.

 They are pervasive, but too many are repetitive and shallow.
 As every sector from transport to textiles embraces machine learning technologies, we crave insights that reach beneath the surface.
 Not yet another reflection on AI’s potential, but helpful, practical takes on the technology’s day-to-day impact.

-But while we have been busy trying to separate reality from hype, we have sometimes ignored how AI is changing the world closer to home.
+But while we have been busy trying to separate reality from hype, we have sometimes ignored how AI is changing the world (and thought leadership) closer to home.
 Luckily, others have been paying more attention.

 In December, the JournalismAI Festival will take place across five days.
 Among the speakers will be members of BBC News Labs, which is working on a project that looks at how stories can be semi-automated using ‘machine-written journalism’.
 This sounds futuristic, but a recent piece by Calum Chace highlighted just how many articles are already being produced by Natural Language Generation (NLG) tools.